StreamingDataPlatform/code-hub/_posts/Demos/2023-04-18-observability-app-bundle.md

 ## Uninstall Project

-- First find all streams created by Telegraf using the command: kubectl get pods -n <projectname>.
+- First find all streams created by Telegraf using the command: kubectl get pods -n "projectname".
 An example of idrac, vsphere and k8s are shown below.

 ![pravega example streams]({{site.baseurl}}/assets/images/posts/observability-app-bundle/pravegaExampleStreams.png)

-- Stop each stream that has "telegraf" using the command: helm del <podname> -n <projectname>
+- Stop each stream that has "telegraf" using the command: helm del "podname" -n "projectname"
-- Delete the Flink jobs/cluster, Pravega streams and project in that order from the SDP UI or create update the uninstall.sh shell script with the new streams and run it.
+- Delete the Flink jobs/cluster, Pravega streams and project in that order from the SDP UI or update the uninstall.sh shell script with the new streams and run it.

 ## Troubleshooting

 - Line 29 in the install script is commented out when first installing.
 If you are running install script again uncomment line 29 #sudo keytool -delete -noprompt -alias sdp-repo  -keystore /etc/ssl/certs/java/cacerts -storepass changeit
-- If there is error with openssl importing java certs go to the file: **/etc/hosts** and delete the **repo-<projectName>.<clusterinfo>.sdp.hop.lab.emc.com** near the top of the file.
+- If there is error with openssl importing java certs go to the file: **/etc/hosts** and delete the **repo-"projectName"."clusterinfo".sdp.hop.lab.emc.com** near the top of the file.
-- In the charts folder map-metrics-influxdb-sink-values.yaml and map-metrics-values.yaml have storageClassName set to standard.
-Change it to your storageClassName.
+- If the Flink job is not running make sure in the sample yaml file the storageClassName is set to your storage class name.
 To find out your default storageClassName run **kubectl get storageclass**
 - In the charts folder map-metrics-influxdb-sink-values.yaml and map-metrics-values.yaml make sure to have supported flink images.
 To find supported flink images go to the SDP UI and open the System tab and under the Runtimes tab, the supported flink versions will be available.
 - If telegraf pods fail to get created and there is an image issue it is because Docker rate limit has been reached.
 To resolve this build the telegraf image from the docker file. https://hub.docker.com/_/telegraf